Kosovo Serb whose arrest caused crisis released from jail | Law-Order

 “We call on everyone to exercise maximum restraint, to take immediate action to unconditionally de-escalate the situation, and to refrain from provocations, threats, or intimidation,” the statement released by the State Department and the EU said.

-It added that both parties were working with Serbian President Aleksandar Vucic and Kosovo's Kurti “to find a political solution ... and agree on the way forward.”
+It added that both parties were working with Serbia's Vucic and Kosovo's Kurti “to find a political solution ... and agree on the way forward.”
 The statement welcomed what it said were assurances from Kosovo's leaders that there exist no lists of Kosovo Serbs to be arrested or prosecuted for peaceful protests or erecting barricades.

 “At the same time, rule of law must be respected, and any form of violence is unacceptable and will not be tolerated,” it stressed.